 - Avoid bending down to reach low cupboards.
 Use an assisting device such as a reacher whenever possible.
-(See Chapter 7 for a description of a reacher.) - Avoid carrying anything in your hands while using a walker or crutches.
-Use a walker bag, clothing pockets, a fanny pack or backpack to store personal items. - Avoid far reaches - Try using a rolling kitchen cart to carry heavy or hot items
+(You'll find more information on a reacher in Chapter 7.) - Avoid carrying anything in your hands while using a walker or crutches.
+Use apron pockets, clothing pockets, a fanny pack or backpack to store personal items. - Avoid far reaches. - Try using a rolling kitchen cart to carry heavy, hot or breakable items.